-The delivery of attributes that influence a product’s value to consumers (including nutrition and the welfare of animals, people and the environment)2.
-Food Safety:
+1. Food Quality: The delivery of attributes that influence a product’s value to consumers (including nutrition and the welfare of animals, people and the environment)

-Unintentional food safety hazards which can cause harm to the consumer (i.e. biological, chemical and physical hazards)3.
-Food Fraud:
+2. Food Safety: Unintentional food safety hazards which can cause harm to the consumer (i.e. biological, chemical and physical hazards)

-Intentional adulteration carried out for economic gain4.
-Food Defence:
+3. Food Fraud: Intentional adulteration carried out for economic gain

 The Food Integrity Matrix (Fox et al., 2018)